Differentially Private Oblivious RAM: Related work

+Gentry~\textit{et. al.}~\cite{gentryoramSC} have shown the promise of using ORAMs as a building block in developing protocols for Secure Multi-Party Computation.
+This work is among the first in the line of research using ORAMs as critical component of building other cryptographic primitives.
+Recently, there has been a number of works using ORAMs for private information retrieval~\cite{moreno2015privacy, bajaj2011trusteddb, williams2008usable,mayberry2014efficient}, for private ad recommendation~\cite{backes2012obliviad} and secure computation and machine learning~\cite{scoram, oblivm, secureml, gentryoramSC}.

+Several optimizations have been proposed to reduce the overhead of tree-based ORAMs.
+Recently, Ring ORAM~\cite{ringoram} reduced the bandwidth using the XOR technique leveraging server-side computation.
+The XOR technique is orthogonal to the ideas explored in this work and can be extended to \ourprotocol{}, further influencing the protocol design space.
+Two optimizations for Shi \textit{et. al.}~\cite{tree_based_orams} were proposed by Gentry \textit{et al.}~\cite{gentryoramSC}.
+First, they reduce the storage overhead by a multiplicative factor and second, they reduce the time complexity of the protocol.
+They explore the benefits of using a multiple fan-out tree structure instead of a conventional binary tree.
+ORAM has also been implemented at a chip level in prototypes such as the Ascend architecture~\cite{fletcher2012secure} and the Phantom architecture~\cite{maas2013phantom}.

+Recently, Circuit ORAM~\cite{circuitoram} proposed a novel protocol to reduce the complexity of the eviction protocol in Path ORAM when implementing on a small private memory.
+This is ideally suited for secure computation environments and is the state-of-the-art protocol when implementing ORAMs in trusted hardware.
+Though Circuit ORAM works with a constant memory, it increases the protocol complexity which leads to a higher bandwidth usage.
+Burst ORAM~\cite{burstoram} builds on ObliviStore~\cite{oblivistore} by level caching and optimizing the online bandwidth (formalized in~\cite{boneh2011remote}) for bursty (realistic) access pattern.
+Onion ORAM~\cite{onionoram} ``breaks'' the ORAM lower bound by leveraging server side computation and additively homomorphic encryptions and achieving constant bandwidth overhead.

+Floram~\cite{floram} is a state-of-the-art ORAM construction which constructs an ORAM protocol in the Distributed ORAM model (DORAM).
+In the DORAM model, the ORAM memory is split across multiple servers.
+Whereas in the conventional ORAM setting two logical access sequences of the same length produce indistinguishable physical access sequences, in a DORAM, only the physical access sequences observed by a \textit{single server} are indistinguishable.
+It is possible to augment our work with Floram to further boost its performance.

-In short, Root ORAM is the only protocol with tunable security-bandwidth-outsourcing ratio construction.
-Similarly, none of the previous works deal with statistical privacy in the ORAM context, hence the formalization of differentially private ORAMs is an important contribution of this work.
+In summary, \ourprotocol{} is the first protocol that demonstrates a trade-off between performance and statistical privacy (quantified with differential privacy).
+The tunable security-bandwidth-outsourcing ratio construction and the formalization of differentially private ORAMs differentiates our work from prior approaches.